We've been working on these documents. Please let us know how useful this new version is by voting.

-We provide this reference document as a collection of notes about the differences between Traditional and Reactive App.
+This reference document is a collection of notes about the differences between Traditional and Reactive App.
 The purpose is to help developers in migrating an existing Traditional app to a Reactive runtime.

-These are the considerations relevant in the preparatory steps of the Traditional Module migration.
+These are the considerations relevant in the preparatory steps of the Traditional Web App migration.

 - URLs should be working for new Screens, Resources, Images.
-If you use hardcoded URLs, you need to update them in your new Screens.
+If you use hardcoded URLs, you need to update them on your new Screens.

 - Migrate Entities while preserving the data

 Once you start migrating your app to the Reactive Web App, consider following this order for each Module:

 - Web Screens

 - Web Blocks, starting by the Web Blocks with no dependencies.

 To manage the site and page rules in your Reactive Web Apps see Technical Preview - SEO in Reactive Web Apps.